Management Structure of the U.S. Bulk Electric System

 One other very important distinction is that RTOs and ISOs are voluntary, and not all of the United States is covered by either type of organization.
 Parts of the Southeast and Northwest are two of the largest regions that are not covered by ISOs or RTOs.
 Therefore utilities within those regions must form agreements with other power companies or ISOs/RTOs they want to interconnect with or to trade power with.

-RTOs can also be ISOs, and they can also be Regional Entities, Reliability Coordinators, and Balancing Authorities!
-For example, PJM is the RTO for most of the mid-Atlantic and is also the region’s Regional Entity, Reliability Coordinator, and Balancing Authority.
+RTOs can also be ISOs, and they can also be Reliability Coordinators, Balancing Authorities, and Transmission Operators (see below)!
+For example, PJM is the RTO for most of the mid-Atlantic and serves as the Reliability Coordinator, Balancing Authority, and Transmission Operator within its footprint.

 Transmission Operators

-And finally we get to the companies that do the work of actually transmitting the electricity!
-We call these Transmission Operators (TOPs).
-Transmission Operators are responsible for the maintenance, monitoring, and operation of the part of the transmission grid they own.
+And finally we get to the companies that do the work of actually maintaining the physical components of the grid!
+We call these Transmission Owners (TOs).
+Transmission Owners are responsible for the maintenance, monitoring, and operation of the part of the transmission grid they own.
 The list of responsibilities these organizations have is a mile long, but at the end of the day they own a piece of the transmission grid and are responsible for it.

-There are organizations that sit around them that do things like enforce compliance and manage markets, but Transmission Operators are the folks that show up if there is an actual problem with the grid and fix it.
-They monitor their piece of the grid in real-time and communicate with balancing authorities and regional entities to ensure that everything is running smoothly.
+There are organizations that sit around them that do things like enforce compliance and manage markets, but Transmission Owners are the folks that show up if there is an actual problem with the grid and fix it.
+They monitor their piece of the grid in real-time and communicate with transmission operators, balancing authorities, and regional entities to ensure that everything is running smoothly.

 A Quick Example